goauthentik/authentik/website/docs/sources/ldap/index.md

 title: LDAP Source
 ---

 Sources allow you to connect authentik to an existing user directory.
-They can also be used for social logins, using external providers such as Facebook, Twitter, etc.

 This source allows you to import users and groups from an LDAP Server.

 :::info
 For Active Directory, follow the [Active Directory Integration](../active-directory/)